Keir Starmer needs to plan for a hung parliament | John Rentoul

 The next election is likely to be a choice between a Tory majority and a minority government

 Table A1.6 is one of the most important parts of The British General Election of 2019, the essential book that has just been published.
-It shows what a wide band of possible outcomes would result, at a similar election – such as the next one – in a hung parliament.
+It shows what a wide band of possible outcomes at a similar election – such as the next one – would result in a hung parliament.

 Anyone unfamiliar with Table A1.6 might think that a parliament in which no party has a majority of seats is likely only when the two main parties are evenly matched in their share of the vote.
-Current opinion polls, giving Labour an average 37 per cent of the vote and the Conservatives 36 per cent, would indeed result in a hung parliament, with both parties winning about 280 seats.
+Current opinion polls, giving Labour an average 37 per cent of the vote and the Conservatives 36 per cent, would indeed result in a hung parliament, with each party winning about 280 seats.

 But what Table A1.6 shows is that anything between a Conservative lead of five points and a Labour lead of 12 points is likely to produce a hung parliament.
 Those figures might shift a little when the new constituency boundaries take effect in 2023, giving the Tories a dozen or so extra seats for the same number of votes.
 We can discuss the fairness or otherwise of these things later – suffice to say that it is more complicated than a conspiracy by life and the universe against the Labour Party.